-Tijos J. MYERS, Lient P. S. -1 will send this by the first flag of rule to be mailed, unless I have an opportunity of sending it to Hitton Head.
+VVERS.
+P. S. -1 will send this by the first flag of truce to be mailed, unless I have an opportunity of sending it to Hilton Head.
 Tell Sallie I am saving a pearl bracelet and ear ring for her.
-But Lambert got the necklace and breast out of the same set.
-I am trying to trade him out of them.
-These were taken from the Misses Jami'on, daughter of the President of nth Carolina Secession Convention.
-We found these on our trip throught Georgia.
-This letter was addressed to " Mrs. Thomas S. Myers, Boston, Mass.
+But Lambert got the necklace and breast pin of the same set.
+I am frying to trade him out of them.
+These were taken from the Misses Jamison, daughter of the President of the South Carolina Secession Convention.
+We his letter was addressed to " Mrs. Thomas S. Myers, Boston, Mass.

-A Mormon mob, of some ferty or fifty per sons, at acked three families of unarmed tlers on the night of September 24, on the banks of the Jordan River, three miles from Salt Lake City, tore down their houses, and drove the seitlers away, threatening to kill them all if they dired to recross the river,
+A Mormon mah, of some ferty or fifty per ons, at acked three families of unarmel tlers on the night of September 24, on the banks of the Jordan River, three miles from Salt Lake City, tore down their houses, and drove the settlers away, threatening to kill them all if they dured to recross the river,

-A cute and pretry young "widder" has just taken the conceit out of a gay young student of Michigan by exhibiting to said student af-ter her "surrender" and associated ter her "surrender" and marriage, a beautiful daughter and three sprigs of young America, named respective Augustus, James and Renben.
-If he's a good "papa" he can make these boys' useful.
+--A cute and pretty young "widder" has just taken the conceit out of a gay young student of Michigan by exhibiting to said student after her "surrender" and marriage, a beautiful daughter and three sprigs of young America, named respective Augustus, James and Reuben, If he's a good "papa" he can make these

-A sausage-maker, in Paris, having announced that a five franc gold piece was concealed in one of every hundred sausages for sale in his shop, the demand for sausages immediately became enormous.
+A sausage-maker, in Paris, having announced that a five franc g ld piece was concealed in one of every hundred sausages for sale in his shop, the demand for sausages immediately became enormous,

-·· What sort of sermon do you like?" said Dr. Rush to Morris, one day.
-"I like," replied Mr. Morris, "that kind of preaching which drives a man into the corner of his pew and makes him think the devil is after him.
+"What sort of sermon do you like?" said Dr. Rush to Morris, one day.
+"I like," replied Mr. Morris, "that kind of preaching which drives a man into the corner of his pew, and makes him think the devil is after him.

-Mr. Johnson is understood to believe that his impeachment will be attempted; and he has ordered barracks for 20,000 troops to be erected at Washington.
-Perhaps this indicates the reception he intends to give his ene mies; but, unless he can have the Governors of New York and Pennsylvania on his side, his friends will not advise foreible resistance to the Radical schemes.
+Mr. Johnson is understood to believe that his impeachment will be attempted; and he has ordered barracks for 50,000 troops to be erected at Washington.
+Perhaps this indicates the reception be intends to give his encmies; but, unless he can have the Governors of New York and Pennsylvania on his side, his friends will not advise foreible resistance to the Radical schemes.